Fexty12573/SharpPluginLoader/docs/Development/CallingNativeFuncs.md

 The framework already provides access to a lot of game functions, but sometimes something may not be available.
 In these cases you can call native functions directly from your plugin.

-!!! warning
+> [!WARNING]
-    Calling native functions can lead to crashes very quickly if done incorrectly.
+> Calling native functions can lead to crashes very quickly if done incorrectly.
-    Make sure you know what you're doing and test your code thoroughly.
+> Make sure you know what you're doing and test your code thoroughly.

 If you're already familiar with calling function pointers in C++, you can just read the API Reference for the [`NativeFunction`]() class and the [`NativeAction`]() class.